MicrosoftDocs/nav-content/dynamics-nav-app/finance-analyze-excel.md

 ---
-title: Work with financial overviews in Excel
+title: Work with financial overviews in Excel | Microsoft Docs
-description: Learn about how you can open the financial statements in Microsoft Excel from Dynamics NAV  for better analysis.
+description: Learn about how you can open the financial statements in Microsoft Excel from Dynamics 365 for Financials for better analysis.
 author: edupont04

-ms.prod: "dynamics-nav-2017"
+ms.service: dynamics365-financials
 ms.topic: article
 ms.devlang: na
 ms.tgt_pltfrm: na